Sending a direct message to a user in Microsoft Teams

 - Adding required scopes to your Microsoft Teams app's manifest

-- Setting required Tenant and User channel data when a Microsoft Teams bot is installed in a user's personal scope
+component - Setting required User channel data when a Microsoft Teams bot is installed in a user's personal scope

 - Triggering a workflow with a user recipient to send a direct message to a Teams user